Environmental issues in Afghanistan: Water management

 Most of Afghanistan's fresh water flow by fast-flowing rivers into neighboring countries.
 This benefits those countries but not Afghanistan.
-The primary threat to Afghanistan's water supply is the drought in parts of the country, which often creates food shortages.
+The primary threat to Afghanistan's water supply is the drought in parts of the country, which often creates food shortages and hunger.
 The resulting agricultural crises between 1995 and 2001 have driven many thousands of families from rural to urban areas.

 In response to drought, deep wells for irrigation have been drilled which decreased the under ground water level, further draining groundwater resources, which rely on rain for replenishment.
 To fix these problems, more dams and reservoirs are being built all across the country.

-According to UNICEF, only around 67% of the population of Afghanistan has access to clean drinking water.
-This number is expected to steadily increase in the future, especially after the Qosh Tepa Canal and the Shahtoot Dam are completed.
+Around 82% of Afghanistan's population has access to clean drinking water, with urban dwellers at 99%.
+Companies that provide drinking water to the public include Cristal, Alokozay, Noshaq, and others.
+Cristal is more expensive than the others but it is the cleanest and safest.
+Those that do not buy bottled drinking water rely on springs and mineral water from deep wells.

 Between 1998 and 2003, about 99% of the Sistan wetlands were dry, another result of continued drought and lack of water management.
 The wetlands, an important habitat for breeding and migrant waterfowl including the dalmatian pelican and the marbled teal, have provided water for agricultural irrigation for at least 5,000 years.
 They are fed by the Helmand and Farah rivers, which ran at 98% below average in drought years between 2001 and 2003.
 As in other areas of the country, the loss of natural vegetation resulted in soil erosion; here, sandstorms submerged as many as 100 villages by 2003.